maxsargentdev/terraform-provider-gitea/README.md

 We had to `go mod vendor` the gitea SDK and make some changes to support units_map to allow the correct setting of permissions.

+The modifications are committed directly to the vendored code in `vendor/code.gitea.io/sdk/gitea/org_team.go`.

 ## Priorities

 I am aiming to use this to replace my own usage of that provider so will start by recreating the following resources: